shumez/DataScience/DoingDataScience/02/note.md

 **sample** \(n\)

 ### 02.01.03.
 Populations and Samples of Big Data

+*sampling solves some engineering challenges*

+*bias*

+*sampling*

+*new kinds of data*

+- numerical, categorical, binary
+- text
+- record
+    - user-level data
+    - timestamped event data
+    - json-formatted log files
+- geo-based location data
+- network
+- sensor data
+- images

+###### Terminology: Big Data

+"Big" is a moving target

+"Big" is when you can't fit it on one machine

+Big Data is a cultural phenomenon

+4 Vs:

+- Volume
+- Variety
+- Velocity
+- Value

 ### 02.01.04.
 Big Data Can Mean Big Assumptions
 ### 02.01.05.
 Modeling
 ## 02.02.
 Eploratory Data Analysis